gregrs-uk/python-fhrs-osm/README.md

 [Ordnance Survey](https://www.ordnancesurvey.co.uk/opendatadownload/) and
 place the four `district_borough_unitary_region.*` files in the `shapefiles` directory.
 (These are used to compute which district FHRS establishments and OSM entities are in so that relavitely small GeoJSON files can be created, one for each district)
 * Run `setup.sh`, which should:
+    * Install overpy module
     * Install psycopg2 module
     * Install shapely module
     * (Re)create `fhrs` PostgreSQL database
     * Enable PostGIS and fuzzystrmatch extensions
     * Import district boundaries from shapefiles
-    * Run `python get_fhrs_data.py` to download FHRS data to the PostgreSQL database
+    * Run `python get_fhrs_data.py` to download FHRS data and upload to the PostgreSQL database
         * By default, data for the Rugby and Warwick areas are downloaded, but this can be altered in `get_fhrs_data.py`
-        * FHRS data is always downloaded one authority at a time
+        * FHRS data is downloaded one authority at a time
-    * Run `python get_osm_data.py` to download OpenStreetMap data to the PostgreSQL database
+    * Run `python get_osm_data.py` to download OpenStreetMap data and upload to the PostgreSQL database
-        * By default, data is downloaded to match the bounding box of the FHRS data present in the database, but this can be altered in `get_osm_data.py`
+        * By default, data is downloaded using Overpass API to match the bounding box of the FHRS data present in the database.
+The bounding box can be altered in `get_osm_data.py`
-        * FHRS data is always downloaded one authority at a time
-        * The OSM tag/value pairs to query can also be easily modified.
-Please see the docstrings in `fhrs_osm/__init__.py` for details)
+        * The OSM tag/value pairs to query can also be modified.
+Please see the docstrings in `fhrs_osm/__init__.py` for details
+        * If OSM data for a large geographical area is required, it's best to filter a PBF file (e.g. one obtained from [GeoFabrik](http://download.geofabrik.de/europe/great-britain.html)) using `filter-osm.sh`.
+Set `use_xml_file = True` in `get_osm_data.py` to parse the filtered file rather than querying Overpass API
     * Run `python process_data.py` to compute which district FHRS establishments and OSM entities are in and to create the database views
-    * Run `python create_output_data.py` to create HTML and GeoJSON files for each district which contains data
+    * Run `python create_output_data.py` to create HTML and GeoJSON files for each district which contains more than a certain threshold of FHRS data

 ## Usage
 * Open `html/index.html` in a browser to show a list of districts.
 Click on a district to show a page with statistics and maps (see below) for a particular district